 Chris Ruden just can’t help himself.
-He is so naturally motivating, he could make shopping for a new toilet seem inspiring, entertaining and exciting.
-This wasn’t always the case, however, and things did not always flow so easily for him.
+He is so naturally motivating, he could make balancing a checkbook seem inspiring, entertaining and exciting.
+This wasn’t always the case, however, and things did not always go so easily for him.
 Born with only two fingers on his left hand and a shorter left arm, it’s an understatement to say he faced his share of challenges growing up.
 He was bullied his entire childhood, he struggled with depression, and he felt for a long time that being born with a disability was his fault.
 His condition had such an impact on his confidence and self-esteem, he turned to alcohol and drugs his freshman year of college to mask his insecurities.

 As if struggling with a visible physical congenital disorder and everything that went along with it wasn’t difficult enough, he was diagnosed with type 1 diabetes when he was 19 years old.
 After his diagnosis there was a moment when he thought, Am I just a disabled diseased person?
 Am I a bad person because of these things that are happening to me?
 Is this my fault?